 The practice did not have a policy on consent.
 The principal dentist told us valid consent was obtained for care and treatment.
 Staff confirmed individual treatment options, risks and benefits and costs were discussed.
 Staff told us patients received a detailed treatment plan and estimate of costs.
 Patients would be given time to consider the information given before making a decision.
-The practice asked patients to sign treatment plans and a copy was kept in the patients dental care records.
-We checked dental care records.
-The dental care records showed that options, risks and benefits of the treatment were discussed with patients.
+We checked dental care records and found treatment plans were not recorded or were incomplete and not signed by the patient.
+The dental care records did not show that options, risks and benefits of the treatment were discussed with patients.
 We noted that some treatment plan forms were not signed by the patient in line with guidance on consent issued by the General Dental Council.